wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

 <br>

 I had to balance this with my school and club work, so it was fun balancing all of that and taking the time to work on this.
-Needless to say, I was excited and raving to work on it during the weekends and whenever I had the time.
+I was excited and raving to work on it during the weekends and whenever I had the time.

 <br>